DavidIlnytskyi/house-prices-competition/README.md

-# Kaggle - Housing Prices Competition for Kaggle Learn Users
+# Housing Prices Competition for Kaggle Learn Users

 This repository contains my practice from the [Kaggle competition](https://www.kaggle.com/competitions/home-data-for-ml-course/overview).
 The goal is to predict house prices using machine learning techniques.